FIVE ETHICAL PRINCIPLES FOR JOURNALISTS

 STEWARDSHIP

-The Society of Professional Journalists Code of Ethics is probably the best known ethics code in journalism—and with good reason.
+The Society of Professional Journalists Code of Ethics is probably the best known ethics code in journalism.
+You can click each criterion to see background information they used as they decided on each criterion, which is nicely transparent.

-The National Press Photographers Association Code of Ethics includes issues unique to journalists who do photography or videography as part of their jobs.
+The National Press Photographers Association Code of Ethics includes issues unique to journalists who do visual journalism.

 FREEDOM